 Village of the MissingHow did serial killer Bruce McArthur get away with murdering several gay, brown-skinned men in Toronto’s gay village?
 NOW STREAMING ON CBC GEM

-Between 2010 and 2017, several brown-skinned men vanished from Toronto’s LGBTQ neighbourhood, The Village.
-They also shared similarities like their age and the bars they frequented.
+Between 2010 and 2017, several men vanished from Toronto’s LGBTQ neighbourhood, The Village.
+They shared similarities like their age and the bars they frequented.
+Many of them were also men of colour, refugees and immigrants from countries where LGBTQ people are unable to live openly.
 Journalists and community members spoke out over the years, saying these disappearances were suspicious and wondering whether they were linked.

 But it wasn’t until Jan.
 18, 2018, nearly eight years after the first disappearance, when police arrested 66-year-old Bruce McArthur on first-degree murder charges.
 Over the next three months, McArthur would be charged with a total of eight counts of murder.

 - It happened before: the Toronto gay village killings